alovajs/alovajs.github.io/docs/tutorial/03-learning/04-use-watcher.md

 <TabItem value="3" label="svelte">

-In svelte, the status returned by `useWatcher` is of type `writable`.
+In svelte, the states returned by `useWatcher` is of type `writable`.

 ```javascript
 const watchingState = writable('');